DenizenScript/Denizen-Beginners-Guide/source/guides/advanced/notables.md

 - When an object is noted, *that object* is noted, not a copy of it.
 This means that if you adjust the object, you're actually changing the object in the note, and do not have to re-use the `note` command <span class="parens">(vs with a flag, you have to re-use the flag command after making any changes to put the result back in the flag)</span>.
 - Objects know their own note name.
 For example, a normal `LocationTag` identifies like `l@0,64,0,world`, but if you note that location with the name `spawn`, it will identify from there on as `l@spawn`.
 You can also check the note name of any location with `<[some_location].note_name>`.
 - Notes can be referenced by name alone.
-If you have that `LocationTag` noted with name `spawn`, you can do commands like `- teleport <player> spawn` to send a player to spawn - the name `spawn` alone is enough for Denizen to know what you mean. <span class="parens">(vs with a flag, you would have to do `- teleport <player> <server.flag[spawn]>`, with that whole tag to clarify what you're referring to)</span>
+If you have that `LocationTag` noted with name `spawn`, you can do commands like `- teleport <player> spawn` to send a player to spawn - the name `spawn` alone is enough for Denizen to know what you mean. <span class="parens">(vs with a flag, you would have to do `- teleport <player> <server.flag[spawn]>`, with that whole tag to clarify what you're referring to)</span>.
 - Notes can be referenced in event lines.
 If you have a `CuboidTag` noted as `main_town`, you can write events like `on player breaks block in:main_town:`, which automatically limits the `breaks block` event to only fire when the block is inside the town as defined by your noted area.
 This is the most important use case for notes, and will be explored more farther down in this guide page.
 - Notes have a reliable persistent unique state.
 This is just an overcomplicated way of saying, if you note an `InventoryTag`, that inventory can be opened by multiple players, who can then move items around in it, and every player will see everyone else's changes, and after the server restarts everything in the inventory will still be however the players left it, completely automatically.

 ### So How Do I Make A Note?

-Well, as with most such non-beginner-level questions in Denizen, the answer is take the word you used to ask the question, and put it in the documentation search.
+Well, as with most such non-beginner-level questions in Denizen, the answer is take the word you used to ask the question, and put it in [the documentation search](https://meta.denizenscript.com/).
 In this case, you will sure enough find the `note` command, which does exactly what it says on the tin.

 The basic syntax of the `note` command is `- note [<object>/remove] [as:<name>]`